-The Virginia General Assembly legalized sports betting in April 2020, which opened the door for legal and regulated sportsbooks in the state.
+Legalized sports betting earned a green light from the Virginia General Assembly in April 2020.
+It opened the door for legal and regulated sportsbooks in the state.

 Virginia sportsbooks took the first bets in January 2021.
 But, there was a catch.